decentralized-identity/faq/docs/spec.md

 does not require/assume the immutable publication of contexts for signatures to be long-lived.
 This may be simpler and easier for some use cases but may inhibit interoperability with LD-based systems and the vocabularies of organizations like the W3C and GS1.
-Like LD Schema, JSON Schema requires special linters and validators, which can be found in the [JSON Schema Section](https://extendsclass.com/json-schema-validator.html) at extendsclass.com .
+Like JSON-LD Schemata, JSON Schema objects require special linters and validators, which can be found in the [JSON Schema Section](https://extendsclass.com/json-schema-validator.html) at extendsclass.com .
 DIF work items like the [Credential Manifest](https://identity.foundation/credential-manifest/) use JSON Schema